jpedro/jpedro.github.io/.posts/postgres.md

 ## The different

 Postgres won't return the last inserted id value by default.
 It's a small annoyance.
-Makes me added `if`s and buts to my SQL adapters.
+It forces me to add ifs and buts to my SQL adapters.

-It _does_ allow instead to return one or more fields from each insert.
+It _does_ allow instead to return one or more fields from each write.
 It's not even limited to `INSERT INTO table ...
 RETURN <field>`.
-It can be used with a `DELETE FROM table WHERE id = 123 OR id = 456 RETURNING *` and you loop over the data of those 2 deleted rows.
+It can be used with a `DELETE FROM table WHERE id = 123 OR id = 456 RETURNING *` and you can loop over those now 2 deleted rows.
 So that saves you another round trip to the database.
 But most of the times, you just need that new serial id and redirect the page to the `GET /blah/<id>`.